 The Playhouse also has a long tradition of bringing theatre into young lives.
-Today, approximately 50,000 young people typically participate in a Playhouse program each year.
+Today, more than 50,000 young people typically participate in a Playhouse program each year.
 In 1968, the Playhouse became one of the first theatres to offer discounted student matinees to area schools.

 The Playhouse hosts several young actors each year for a season-long internship that offers a variety of acting experiences while providing a critical transition between educational theatre and a new career in the professional ranks.A National Spotlight

 Motivated by expanding programming and record attendance, the Playhouse launched a $7.5 million capital campaign in 1994 to modernize and expand both public and backstage spaces.
 It raised more than $8.4 million, making possible the most extensive renovation of the Playhouse since the building of the Marx Theatre.